sona224/Python-Learning-Resources/project.md

 You can use the Pygame library for building this project.
 Pygame is loaded with all the modules you need for computer graphics and sound.*

+**13)Site Connectivity Checker**

+_The job of a site connectivity checker is to visit a URL and display the status of that URL, that is, whether or not it is a live URL.
+Usually, site connectivity checkers visit URLs at regular intervals and return the results each time.
+This project will work on the same lines – it will check the live status of URLs.
+Site connectivity checker is one of the interesting python projects for beginners.

+You must design the code for this application from scratch.
+As for your connections, you can either opt for TCP or ICMP.
+You can use click, docopt, or argparse frameworks for adding commands that will enable users to add and delete URLs from the list of URLs they want to check._

+**14)Content Aggregator**

+_The internet is filled with websites, articles, and information.
+When we want to find something, it is tough to go through each of them.
+For this use, you can create a content aggregator that automatically searches popular websites and looks for relevant content and then complies with all the content and lets the user choose which content they want.
+It is very much like Google but unbiased.
+And this is the perfect idea for your next python project!_

+**15)Bulk File Rename/ Image Resize Application**

+_This is an advanced project which needs you to be well-versed in Machine Learning.
+We will begin by teaching the program on how to pre-process data, then perform a few resize and rename images tasks.
+As the program starts learning, it can handle bulk functions at once._

+**16)Python File Explorer**

+_This is a significant project as it will test your knowledge on the various concepts of Python.
+You need to build an app that anyone uses to explore the files in their system.
+You can also add features like searching and copy-paste.
+Tkinter is a commendable choice for this project as it makes the development of GUI applications fast and easy.

+To create the Python File Explorer using Tkinter, you have to import the filedialog module from Tkinter.
+This module is designed for opening files and directories and saving them._

+**17)Plagiarism Checker**

+_Content writing is one of the most prolific online businesses.
+The market lacks a free tool that can be used to check for plagiarism in documents.
+You can use a natural language processing library along with the Google search API to create a program that searches the first few pages of Google and checks for plagiarism._

+**18)Web Crawler**

+_A web crawler is an automated program script that surfs the internet and stores the content of a particular webpage.
+A web crawler is one of the most useful python projects to find up-to-date information.
+You will need to use a multi-thread concept for such a program.
+You can use Python’s request module to make the crawler bot, or you can use Scrapy.
+It is Python’s open-source web crawling framework explicitly designed for web scraping and extracting data by using APIs._